 Number of Batches and Test Coupons per Batch: Test three batches of the product at the lower certified limit(s) (LCL) listed on the confidential statement of formula of the product.
 Conduct each of the three tests on independent test days.
 Evaluate ten carriers against the product, three test system control carriers (against sodium hypochlorite, 1500 ppm) and three unexposed carriers as controls in each test.

-Verification Testing: Data submitted to support a C. difficile claim should be independently verified.
-Conduct verification testing of the same three batches in (1) a second laboratory or (2) in the same laboratory with a different qualified spore preparation, separate study director, technical staff, and Quality Assurance auditor.
+Verification Testing: Previously, registrants were encouraged to conduct verification testing of the same three batches in (1) a second laboratory or (2) in the same laboratory with a different qualified spore preparation, separate study director, technical staff, and Quality Assurance auditor.
 Registrants still may conduct this second level verification to ensure confidence in their data.
 However, the need and test criteria for verification of a C. difficile claim is currently under review by the Agency.
 The guidance will be updated following the Agency’s assessment.

 Carriers: Use 430 stainless steel (SS) carriers for qualifying spores, for the test system controls and product evaluations.
 For testing products with oxidative chemistries such as peracetic acid and peroxides, 304 SS carriers may be used instead of 430 SS carriers.